 With an S corporation or partnership you need sufficient shareholder / partnership basis in your business to deduct losses.
 For example, if you invested $10,000 into your business but the business lost $30,000, as an S Corp shareholder you can only deduct losses up to the amount of your shareholder basis (in this example, $10,000).

 Think of Google.
 You invested $10,000 into Google stock and they go out of business, you only lose $10,000.
 Remember that with an S corporation you wear two hats- one as an employee, and one as an investor (shareholder).

 How does a loss in an S corporation happen?
-Most one-person S corporations are cash based and don’t have a lot of equipment (dentists are a common exception).
+A lot of one-person S corporations are cash based and don’t have a lot of equipment (dentists are a common exception).
 However, for the sake of argument we will assume you bought a piece of equipment for $100,000 and borrowed $100,000 to pay for it.
 The equipment also qualified for Section 179 depreciation deduction allowing you to deduct (or attempt to deduct) the full amount against business income.
 Great!
-The benevolent IRS king is alive.
+The benevolent IRS king is alive and well.

 Let’s assume that the business income prior to depreciation was $60,000 (and Section 179 depreciation was $100,000).
 The S corporation tax return would still show a $60,000 net business income amount, but your K-1 would show a $70,000 amount for Section 179 deduction.
 Why $70,000?
 You had $10,000 in basis (using the example above) plus the $60,000 net business income.
 10k + 60k = 70k, even in Canada.
 Sorry Canada… just too easy to pick on.

 You would be able to deduct $70,000 as a loss.
 The $30,000 remainder of the Section 179 deduction that was not taken or used would be carried forward to future years.
 Yuck!
 Sorry, the once-benevolent IRS king is now asking you to be patient and wait.

 Here is a table to demonstrate the depreciation conundrum more clearly.
 We love tables.